askeegan/Movie-Tracker/README.md

 ## Overview

-This Movie Catalog App is a web application designed to showcase a list of movies.
+This Movie Tracking System is a web application designed to showcase a list of movies.
 Users can filter movies by genre, search for specific titles, and load more movies to explore.

 ## Design Decisions